caktus/django-opendebates/DEPLOY.rst

 updates to the application, i.e., when having two versions of the code running simultaneously on different servers might have damaging results or raise errors for users of the site.
-Note that this type of deployment requires downtime, which may need to be scheduled ahead of time.
+Note that this type of deployment requires downtime, which needs to be scheduled ahead of time.

 To perform a full deployment, including downtime::